zettsu-t/cppMockgen/howToUse.md

 We want to swap invocations to `defaultCallback` but we have to avoid replacing the definition of `defaultCallback`.
-Tell CppMockGen a file which containts the definition to do this (see the _Launch the script_ section).
+Tell CppMockGen a file which contains the definition to do this (see the _Launch the script_ section).

 ### Decorator